Ulrich von Liechtenstein: Frauendienst

-Ulrich is famous for his supposedly autobiographical poetry collection Frauendienst (Service of the Lady).
-He writes of himself as a protagonist who does great deeds of honor to married noblewomen, following the conventions of chaste courtly love.
+Ulrich is famous for his supposedly autobiographical poetry collection Frauendienst (Service of Ladies).
+He writes of himself as a protagonist who does great deeds in honour of noblewomen, following the conventions of chaste courtly love.
 The protagonist embarks on two remarkable quests.
-In the first quest, he travels from Venice to Vienna in the guise of Venus, the goddess of love.
-He competes in jousts and tourneys and challenges all the knights he meets to a duel in the honour of his lady.
+In the first quest, he travels from Mestre near Venice to Vienna in the guise of Venus, the goddess of love.
+He challenges all the knights he meets to a joust in honour of his lady.
 He breaks 307 lances and defeats all comers.
 The noblewoman, however, mostly spurns his affections and demands more deeds and even mutilation for even the honour to hold her hand.
 In the second quest, he takes on the role of King Arthur ("Artus"), with his followers becoming Arthurian Round Table characters.
-Regrettably, the first two pages of the beginning have been lost to time.
-The protagonist, Ulrich, wanders through Styria and Austria in the guise of King Arthur inviting all knights to "break lance" (that is, to joust) three times with him for honor's sake.
+Regrettably, the first two folios of the beginning of this quest have been lost.
+The protagonist, Ulrich, wanders through Styria and Austria in the guise of King Arthur inviting all knights to "break lance" (that is, to joust) three times with him for honour's sake.
 In this disguise he attended many tournaments.
-The story illustrates how a worthy knight-errant was supposed to wander about defeating opponents in honorable combat.
-The story intersperses some songs and courtly advice to knights and some admonitions to greedy nobles and faithless squires.
+The story illustrates how a worthy knight-errant was supposed to wander about defeating opponents in honourable combat.
+The story intersperses some songs and courtly advice to knights and admonitions to greedy nobles and faithless squires.
 The collection was finished in 1255.